-As part of their 'Pharaohs' creative learning project, children designed and made canopic jars using papier mache and lots of gold paint.
+As part of their 'Pharaohs' creative learning project, children used their D.T. skills to design and make canopic jars using papier mache and lots of gold paint.

 As part of our work during Anti-Bullying Week Year 5 filled in the letters to spell 'Respect' with their thoughts about what 'respect' means.
 Ideas included: